Solar panels for apartments & renters: your options

 This option is only relevant if you live in a rental home with a suitable roof.

-If that’s the case for you, you can make your rental space green by convincing your landlord that they have a lot to gain from a solar installation.
+If so, you can make your rental space green by convincing your landlord that they have a lot to gain from a solar installation.

 To do this, request a meeting with your landlord and discuss the following points: